VC++ Directories Property Page (Windows)

 For the Linux version of this page, see VC++ Directories (Linux C++).

 If the Solution Explorer window isn't visible, choose View > Solution Explorer on the main menu.

 Right-click on a project node (not the top-level solution) and choose Properties to open the Property Pages dialog box.

 Select the Configuration Properties > VC++ Directories property page.

-Note that the VC++ Directories property page for cross-platform projects looks different.
+The VC++ Directories property page for cross-platform projects looks different.
 For information specific to Linux C++ projects, see VC++ Directories (Linux C++).

 The default settings for VC++ Directories properties depend on project type.
-For desktop projects they include the C++ tools locations for a particular Platform Toolset and the Windows SDK location.
+For desktop projects, they include the C++ tools locations for a particular Platform Toolset and the Windows SDK location.
 You can change the Platform Toolset and Windows SDK version on the Configuration Properties > General page.